 - Intensive tracking and monitoring of students’ progress; access to vocational courses where appropriate; and the option to personalise a student’s timetable if it is felt necessary.

-- Guaranteed small group work in English / Maths for students who are in danger of underachieving.
+- Small group work in English / Maths for students who are in danger of underachieving.

 - After school “catch-up” clubs.